 Alternatively, they could suggest making infrastructural repairs to the basement to better protect it from leaks.

 Another possibility is to create backup servers should the primary ones fail.
-Unlike the other controls we’ve outlined, this doesn’t decrease the possibility of the threat occurring but it does mitigate the potential damage.
+Unlike the other controls we’ve outlined, this doesn’t decrease the likelihood of the threat occurring but it does mitigate the potential damage.

 - Avoid the risk